kl1nton/2_SBA_Practice_Papers/1_SBA_Practice_Paper.md

 	E. Ewing’s sarcoma

 #### Answer: B. Chondrosarcoma - *FALSE* = C. Bone cyst - TRUE
+- Bone cysts - common benign fluid-containing lesions that usually occur in metaphysis of long bones
+	- Half of all bone cysts present as *pathological fractures*
+	- Most occur in children aged 4–10 years

+#### Notes
-- Bone cysts are common benign fluid-containing lesions that usually occur in the metaphysis of long bones.
-Half of all bone cysts present as pathological fractures and most occur in children aged 4–10 years.
-Bone metastases usually present with pain, although occurrence of a pathological fracture may be the first presentation.
+- Bone metastases usually present with pain, although occurrence of a pathological fracture may be the first presentation.
 Osteosarcoma has a bimodal distribution, with 75% of those affected being aged between 10 and 25 years.
 The remainder are elderly with a history of Paget’s disease.
 It typically presents with a painful mass, most commonly affecting the lower femur and arising from the medullary cavity.
 Chondrosarcomas can present de novo or from malignant transformation of a benign cartilage tumour such an osteochondroma.
 They usually affect middle-aged or elderly people.
 Ewing’s sarcoma usually affects young people aged between 5 and 15 years.
 It presents as a lytic lesion, which causes a periosteal reaction, giving it a characteristic ‘onion skin’ appearance.

 ### Q83
 Which of the following statements is true regarding the _adrenal glands_?